awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

   kubectl edit daemonset kube-proxy --namespace kube-system
   ```

   With the editor open, remove the `--resource-container=""` line, and save the file\.
 We recommend that you instead, start using a kube\-proxy configuration file\.
-To do so, download the following mantifest\.
+To do so, download the following manifest\.

   ```
   curl -o kube-proxy-daemonset.yaml https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2020-06-10/kube-proxy-daemonset.yaml